 Images Depict Mature Plants

-Junior Thuja Green Giant Arborvitae for Sale Online
+Junior Giant Arborvitae for Sale Online

-Thuja Junior Giant Arborvitae (Thuja x ‘Junior Giant’ PP31,297p2) boast the same qualities you love about our best-selling Thuja Green Giants but in a smaller, more manageable form for secluded landscapes.
+Junior Giant Arborvitae trees boast the same qualities you love about our best-selling Thuja Green Giants but in a smaller, more manageable form for secluded landscapes.

+If you have limited space in the yard but want to install evergreen privacy, the Thuja Junior Giant Arborvitae is the way to go!
 Beyond their perfect size and form, these trees are known for their fast growth rate, lasting color, and lush foliage.

-|Water Requirements:||Water until established|
+|Water until established

 If you’ve had problems with the Leyland Cypress or Emerald Green Arborvitae in your yard, this plant is a great replacement.
 The smooth, delicate, dark-green foliage emits a pleasantly sweet aroma when crushed.
 What’s the point in planting a beautiful tree if you have to cover it up with burlap or deer netting every winter?
 This tree does just fine without those ugly protections.